Table of contents of the article:

 At the level of operational research, we could say that overselling embodies the famous saying "Maximizing profits, minimizing costs", however we must always keep in mind that the quality of the service must remain excellent and that it is always better and more profitable entrepreneurially speaking. , provide a quality service that brings added value to the customer, rather than a mediocre service that brings no value or even harms the customer.

 What is web hosting overselling?

-Overselling can be done for any type of web hosting especially shared hosting and VPS.
+Overselling as we have already mentioned above can be done for any type of web hosting especially shared hosting and VPS.
 Let's consider the shared hosting instance.
-In shared hosting, many websites are hosted on a physical server and all resources are grouped and distributed among users on the same server.
+In shared hosting many websites are hosted on a physical server and all the resources are pooled and distributed among the users of the same server.
 Even though each user is assigned a maximum resource limit, web hosting providers regularly monitor server usage and know that all users are not using the maximum available resources.

 In reality, the full resources of the server are barely used by the users and if in case the server is underallocated, the hosting provider will continue to add users to the server.
 In this case, the hosting provider is selling the resources it no longer has, this is overselling.

 Web hosting overselling has become more important with unlimited web hosting packages.
 In an unlimited web hosting package, the web hosting provider does not define the exact amount of resources that the wall should be allocated to each customer.
 Even if the hosting package is promoted unlimited, this may not be the reality.
 That said, there are also hosting providers who offer genuine unlimited web hosting packages.
 Therefore, it is important to read the web hosting company's terms of service (TOS) before signing up for any unlimited web hosting package.